 “I don’t care about what today's trends are.
 You're not going to make money playing buzzword bingo.
 Our job is to focus on what's coming—not what's trendy right now."

-To that point, Mark talked about societal changes affecting industries in the next 5 years.
+To that point, the panel noted some societal changes affecting industries in the next 5 years.
 There is approximately a 4.1% unemployment rate in the United States, and only 1.61 children are born per household.
 There needs to be 2.2 children per household to expand the U.S. economy.
 This demographic decline gives the U.S. fewer eligible people to provide healthcare or defend the country.
 To that point, automation in the healthcare, national defense, and intelligent robotics industries is crucial to keeping the U.S. economy going and providing for people as they age.

 “You make money as an entrepreneur by believing and building things other people don’t believe in.”